cuspycode/peerpaste/README.md

 PeerPaste Desktop
 =================

 This repository hosts the desktop edition of PeerPaste, a program that allows cut & paste between peers on a network.
-It is the companion application for the mobile PeerPaste app, which is currently available for Android on the Google Play Store.
+It is the companion application to the mobile PeerPaste app, which is currently available for Android on the Google Play Store.

 Features:

 * Automatic service discovery &mdash; once a device starts the app, other devices on the same local network will discover it automatically, so no configuration is needed.
 * Encrypted data &mdash; the content that is pasted is encrypted in transit.
-* Peer-to-peer key sharing &mdash; the encryption keys are shared via scanning of out-of-band QR codes.
+* Peer-to-peer key sharing &mdash; the encryption keys are shared via scanning out-of-band QR codes.
 There is no dependency on any centralized authority.
 * Completely cloudless &mdash; Apart from the initial install (and any voluntary updates), no external servers are involved.

 ## How to install

 First you need to have Java 8 installed on your machine.
-Then download `peerpaste.jar` and optionally download the shell script `peerpaste-server`.
+Then download `peerpaste.jar` and the shell script `peerpaste-server`.
 The jar will work on any machine that supports Java 8 or later.
-The shell script will work on any machine that supports a POSIX shell.
+The shell script is a trivial wrapper that will work on any machine that supports a POSIX shell.

 ## How to run

 Run the command `./peerpaste-server`.

-Bla bla bla service name.
+Add "`--help`" to get a list of command-line options.
+See the FAQ section below for some useful options.

+Stop the server by typing ^C, or terminate it with the `kill` command if you are running it in the background.

 ## FAQ